tushortz/PackageControlPackages/README.md

 [Updater](https://packagecontrol.io/packages/Updater) - Auto updater for Sublime Text 2 - currently Windows only

-[UrlConverter](https://packagecontrol.io/packages/UrlConverter) - A Sublime Text 3 package which converts raw urls to html/markdown links.
+[UrlConverter](https://packagecontrol.io/packages/UrlConverter) - 🌏 A Sublime Text 3 package which converts raw urls to html/markdown links.

+[Urtext](https://packagecontrol.io/packages/Urtext) - Urtext is a syntax and system for writing using plaintext.
+It is for prose writing, research, documentation, journaling, project organization, notetaking, and any other writing or information management that can be done in text form.
+For desktop use (PC/Mac/Linux) Urtext is implemented in Sublime Text.

 [UseStrict](https://packagecontrol.io/packages/UseStrict) - Package for Sublime Text 3.
 Insert &quot;use strict&quot; directive to the top of the file.

-[VAlign](https://packagecontrol.io/packages/VAlign) - Vertical alignment plugin for Sublime Text 2 and 3.
+[VAlign](https://packagecontrol.io/packages/VAlign) - Vertical alignment plugin for Sublime Text 2 and 3

 [VBDotNet](https://packagecontrol.io/packages/VBDotNet) - VB.Net Syntax for Sublime Text